 It is generally not advisable for attorneys to sign affidavits, since affidavits must be based on personal knowledge and not on information or belief.
 The personal knowledge requirement of Rule 166a(f) has plagued attorneys signing summary judgment affidavits on behalf of their clients.
 Under Texas Rule of Civil Procedure 14, "[w]henever it may be necessary or proper for any party to a civil suit or proceeding to make an affidavit, it may be made by either the party or his agent or his attorney."
 While this seemingly approves counsel as an appropriate affiant for all purposes, courts have held that the rule does not obviate the need for personal knowledge of the facts in an affidavit.
-Merely swearing that the affiant is the attorney of record for a party, and that the facts stated in the motion for summary judgment are within his or her personal knowledge and are true and correct, does not meet the personal knowledge test.
-This type of affidavit is ineffectual to oppose or support a motion for summary judgment on the
+Merely swearing that the affiant is the attorney of record for a party, and that the facts stated in the motion for summary judgment are within his or her personal knowledge and are true and correct,

-587. Lujan, 555 S.W.3d at 84.
+631. Lujan v.
+Navistar, Inc., 555 S.W.3d 79, 82 (Tex.
+2018).